Saving Room for Dessert

 I recently shared my sister-in-law’s beloved recipe for Spiced Pumpkin Chocolate Chip Cookies.
 Windy’s cookie recipe makes some yummy, soft, muffin-like cookies with a little crunch from the walnuts and chocolate chips.

-After sharing that recipe I started wondering if it’s possible to make a cookie with pumpkin puree that’s more crispy than cake-like.
+After sharing that recipe I started wondering if it’s possible to make a cookie with pumpkin puree that’s more chewy and less like cake.

 After researching tons of recipes I found a brilliant method that sounded exactly like what I needed.
 In America’s Test Kitchen’s cookbook The Perfect Cookie, they published a recipe for Pumpkin-Pecan Cookies that are thin, crisp and more like shortbread with a flat surface on top.